kellylougheed/java-pset4/README.md

 Write a recursive method that computes the number of bacteria alive after N hours.
 The method  header should be: `public static int numBacteriaAlive(int hour)`

 Then call your method in the main method of the Bacteria class to figure out how many bacteria will be there after 12 hours.
+It should print 5314410.

 Hint: Hour 0 is your base case.